cparsania/FungiExpresZ/README.md

 ### 1.3 Visualize multiple gene groups and sample groups in a single plot

-Optionally, user can upload sample groups (e.g. replicates, control vs treatmet, wild type vs deletion etc.) and multiple gene groups to compare between them.
+Optionally, user can upload sample groups (e.g. replicates, control vs treatment, wild type vs deletion etc.) and multiple gene groups to compare between them.
 Group information can be used across several plots against fill and facet plot attributes.